fw-ai/fireworks_poe_image_bot/README.md

-# Fireworks Poe Bot
+# Fireworks Poe Image Generation Bot

-This codebase is the underlying implementation of the [Mistral-7B](https://poe.com/fw-mistral-7b) on Poe.
-This implementation calls into the `accounts/fireworks/models/mistral-7b-instruct-4k` model from [fireworks.ai](https://app.fireworks.ai/).
-However, this bot implementation is fully general and can be used to create bots that call into other Fireworks models.
+This codebase provides an implementation of a Poe server bot that calls into image generation models on [Fireworks](fireworks.ai).

 ## Server Arguments

 The server has several important arguments:

 * `--model` - This flag specifies the model to call into on Fireworks.
-For example: `accounts/fireworks/models/mistral-7b-instruct-4k`
+For example: `accounts/fireworks/models/stable-diffusion-xl-1024-v1-0`
 * `FIREWORKS_API_KEY` - This environment variable specifies the API key to use to call into Fireworks.
 API keys can be retrieved from the [Fireworks console](https://app.fireworks.ai/users?tab=apps).

 There are several optional arguments that can usually be left as default: